 Services to Members

-Provide a lobbying presence at the Oklahoma Legislature – No truly bad-for-business environmental bills have been enacted in EFO’s 17-year presence at the Legislature
+Provide a lobbying presence at the Oklahoma Legislature – No truly bad-for-business environmental bills have been enacted since EFO began their presence in 1991 at the Legislature

 Host annual legislative reception

 Convinced the Oklahoma Legislature to enact Title V air fees dramatically lower than presumptive minimum set forth by Congress in the Clean Air Act.

 Work with DEQ to maintain a low fee structure.

 Discuss pending environmental bills, strategies at bi-weekly EFO legislative committee meetings

 Provide weekly e-mail updates on environmental bills during the legislative session